m-ld/sustainable-web-apps/spec/design/xql.md

 display a docstring defined within `PropertyTypes`, but unfortunately [this is not currently possible in TypeScript](https://github.com/microsoft/TypeScript/issues/50715).
-If this issue is resolved, however, we will be able to add that ability.) possible.
+If this issue is resolved, however, we will be able to add that ability.)

 JSON-LD contexts propagate to child nodes, and these types propagate in the same way.
 Thus: